 The Wimberley Independent School District (WISD) has built first One Water school in Texas.
 The Blue Hole Primary School's One Water design acknowledges the importance of protecting Wimberley’s sensitive water resources, such as Jacob’s Well and Blue Hole, both of which are popular swimming spots whose water source comes from the Trinity Aquifer.
 The unique campus reduces its water consumption footprint by approximately 90 percent through implementation of water-wise strategies such as:

 Collecting rainwater and AC condensate for plumbing and irrigation

 - Constructing an onsite treatment and reuse system that will allow gray and black water to be recycled

 - Installing best management practices (BMPs) such as rain gardens containing native plants, permeable pavers, and other stormwater mitigation strategies to slow down runoff, encourage groundwater recharge, and reduce nonpoint source pollution

 - Creating an educational experience for the students with clear pipes and signage

-Not only will the one water campus design save water, it will also save the school district money:
+Not only does the one water campus design save water, it also saves the school district money: